Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Introduction

-Within the $\ell_1$ optimization framework, large datasets with high dimensional features entail scalable and efficient parallel algorithms.
-Several algorithms perform parallelization over samples~\citep{Langford:2009:SOL:1577069.1577097, Langford:2009, DBLP:dblp_conf/nips/ZinkevichWSL10, DBLP:conf/nips/RechtRWN11} although usually there are much more features than samples in $\ell_1$-regularized problems. \cite{DBLP:journals/corr/abs-1212-0873} show that randomized (block) coordinate descent methods can be accelerated by parallelization for solving {\sc{Lasso}} problems.
-In addition, \cite{DBLP:conf/icml/BradleyKBG11} propose the Shotgun CDN (SCDN) method for $\ell_1$-regularized logistic regression by directly parallelizing the updates of features based on the CDN algorithm~\citep{DBLP:journals/jmlr/YuanCHL10}.
-However, the SCDN method is not guaranteed to converge when the number of {{parallelled}} updated features is greater than a threshold, and thereby limits its ability of exploiting high parallelism.
-While this problem can be alleviated by preprocessing samples (e.g., feature clustering) to pursue more parallelism~\citep{DBLP:conf/nips/ScherrerTHH12}, it nevertheless involves additional computational overhead.
+Within the $L_1$-optimization framework, large datasets with high dimensional features entail scalable and efficient parallel algorithms.
+Several methods perform parallelization over samples~\cite{Langford:2009:SOL:1577069.1577097, Langford:2009, DBLP:dblp_conf/nips/ZinkevichWSL10, DBLP:conf/nips/RechtRWN11} although usually there are more features than samples in $L_1$-regularized problems.
+Richt{\'a}rik et al.~\cite{DBLP:journals/corr/abs-1212-0873} show that randomized coordinate descent methods can be accelerated by parallelization for solving Lasso problems, and the work is further extended to distributed settings \cite{marecek2014distributed, richtarik2013distributed}.
+In addition, Bradley et al.~\cite{DBLP:conf/icml/BradleyKBG11} propose the Shotgun CDN (SCDN) method for $L_1$-regularized logistic regression by directly parallelizing the updates of features based on the CDN algorithm \cite{DBLP:journals/jmlr/YuanCHL10}.
+However, the SCDN method is not guaranteed to converge when the number of updated features in parallel is greater than a threshold, and thereby limits its ability of exploiting high parallelism.
+While this problem can be alleviated by preprocessing samples (e.g., feature clustering) to achieve higher parallelism~\cite{DBLP:conf/nips/ScherrerTHH12}, it requires additional computational overhead.
+The \algname{Accelerated Shotgun} method \cite{luo2014accelerated} is a first-order algorithm without backtrack line search which has fast convergence.
+However, it can only deal with the objective functions without regularization terms.
+Scherrer et al. \cite{scherrer2012scaling} present a generic framework for parallel coordinate descent methods which includes \algname{Shotgun}, \algname{Greedy}, \algname{Thread-Greedy} and \algname{Coloring}.
+Their empirical convergence and scalability tests do not favor any of these methods over the others, and no theoretical analysis is presented for the general framework.

+In \cite{DBLP:conf/pkdd/BianLCL13} Bian et al. present a high dimensional line search algorithm to ensure global convergence while performing parallel coordinate updates for $L_1$-regularized logistic regression problem.
+While this method performs well, no analysis of convergence rate is presented.
+In this work, by further exploring the idea, we propose a generalized Parallel Coordinate Descent method using \textit{approximate} Newton steps (PCDN) for generic $L_1$-optimization problems, and present thorough theoretical analysis on the proposed method.